Here we've listed the ten most likely ways your Joomla website will get hacked. How many of them could catch you out? Here are numbers ten to six:

 Why would you go for the cheapest hosting provider you can find?

 Cheap or low cost hosting providers use shared servers that can host up to 1,000 websites.
-Shared hosting by itself is not bad, but if you pay the minimum amount for your hosting you know it will not be configured for optimal speed or security.
+Shared hosting by itself is not bad, but if you pay the minimum for your hosting you know it will not be configured for optimal speed or security.

 Cheap hosting is sold as a lead generator